-All CPS schools shall offer programming that is: (1) designed to foster engagement in physical activity that enables students to achieve and maintain a high level of personal fitness; (2) emphasizes self-management skills including energy balance; (3) is consistent with Illinois Learning Standards and (4) is coordinated within a comprehensive health education curriculum.

-The Board encourages schools to:

-- 1. Provide elementary school students with an opportunity to participate in physical education for a minimum of 150 minutes per week, and middle school students and high school freshmen and sophomores an opportunity to participate for 225 minutes per week. - Special emphasis should be placed on promoting an active lifestyle in preschool through primary grades as health habits are established at a young age. - Accommodations shall be made for students with disabilities, 504 plans, and other needs. - 2.
-Utilize an evidence-based physical education curriculum aligned with the National Health Education Standards, the Illinois Learning Standards, and the National Physical Education Standards.
+- 1. All CPS schools shall offer programming that: (1) is designed to foster engagement in physical activity that enables students to achieve and maintain a high level of personal fitness; (2) emphasizes self-management skills; (3) is consistent with Illinois Learning Standards and (4) is coordinated within a comprehensive health education curriculum. - 2.
+The Board encourages schools to: - a.
+Provide elementary school students with an opportunity to participate in physical education for a minimum of 150 minutes per week, and middle school students and high school freshmen and sophomores an opportunity to participate for a minimum of 225 minutes per week. - Special emphasis should be placed on promoting an active lifestyle in preschool through primary grades as health habits are established at a young age. - Accommodations shall be made for students with disabilities, 504 plans, and other needs. - b.
+Utilize an evidence-based physical education curriculum aligned with the National Health Education Standards and the National Physical Education Standards.